 - Enjoy ice skating at Prince’s Island Park or Bowness Park

-- Go skiing in the Canadian Rocky Mountains
+- Bonus: go skiing in the Canadian Rockies Mountains

 Cindy from Travel Bliss Now: at the Olympic Oval in Calgary, you can go for gold by skating on the fastest ice in the world, a fun winter adventure you can do in any weather.

 Built for the 1988 Olympics, the Oval is open for public skating when it’s not being used for speed skating training and competitions.
 Since the timing for public skating varies, be sure to check the online schedule.

 Skates and helmets (which are mandatory) are available for rent at very reasonable prices.

 Don’t worry if you’re not a very good skater!
 There are free ‘ice walkers‘ you can hang on to for balance, and a lot of people use them.

 The Oval is located at 288 Collegiate Blvd NW on the University of Calgary campus.
 The easiest way to get there from downtown Calgary is to take the CTrain (more information about public transport in Calgary can be found below).

 Get off at the University Station and follow the signs from there.